J-CF-Leung/Study_Vault/Chemistry/IB Chemistry/Electrons in solids.md

 - At $k=0$, all of the _bonding_ orbitals are _in-phase_, and form an _overall bonding_ orbital
 	- It is the _lowest energy crystal orbital_ possible
 - At $k=\pi/a$, there is a mix of _bonding and antibonding interactions_, which leads to a _higher energy_ orbital relative to $k=0$
+- So, the bonding orbitals form their own _band_ of crystal orbitals

 - Then, consider the _antibonding_ MOs formed across atoms:
 ![[sp band antibonding.png]]
 - At $k=0$, all the _antibonding_ orbitals combine in-phase to form an _overall antibonding_ orbital
 	- It is the _highest energy crystal orbital_ possible
 - At $k=\pi/a$, there is a mix of _bonding and antibonding_ interactions, which forms a _lower energy_ orbital relative to $k=0$
+- So, the antibonding orbitals form a _separate band_ of crystal orbitals

 - The process of band formation can be summarised by:
 ![[sp band formation summary.png]]